UAE: Meet the 17-year-old student tackling cigarette butt pollution

 The 17-year-old's initiative also includes innovative recycling strategies.
 "Cigarette butts have a paper filter and a plastic filter," Saksham explained.
 "The paper can be recycled, and the plastic can be repurposed into things like tires, road materials, or even toys."

-Cygfix collects the butts, cleans them, and sends them to eCycleX, a local organization specialising in cigarette butt recycling.
+Cygfix collects the butts, cleans them, and sends them to eCycleX, a local organisation specialising in cigarette butt recycling.
 "We’ve collected over 30,000 cigarette butts so far," Saksham shared.
 "It’s a time-consuming process, but it's worth it."
-Cigarette butts were collected in plastic bottles.
+These cigarette butts are collected in plastic bottles.

 Looking ahead, Saksham plans to expand Cygfix’s impact.
 "Our goal is to eliminate cigarette butt litter from our environment and promote a circular economy," he said.
 "We want to continue raising awareness, improving our collection model, and stepping up our community drives."